7 min read

 Note: In case you’ve more than one correct answer to a question, you can enable multi-select.

-Once you’re done with this, go ahead and add images for each of the answer options after enabling the “Image” button for options.
-You can also add gifs over here.
+Once you’re done with selecting single select or muti-select for the questions, go ahead and add images for each of the answer options after enabling the “Image” button for options.
+You can also add gifs over here providing a visually appealing experience.

 The Results